Automorphisms of the Torelli complex and the complex of separating curves: Complexes and groups associated with a surface

-We note that if $S$ is a surface of genus zero, then both $\calc_{s}(S)$ and $\calt(S)$ are equal to $\calc(S)$ since any essential simple closed curve in $S$ is separating in $S$.
+We note that if $S$ is a surface of genus zero, then both $\calc_s(S)$ and $\calt(S)$ are equal to $\calc(S)$ since any essential simple closed curve in $S$ is separating in $S$.

 Let us collect here terminology and symbols used throughout this paper.
-Let $\sigma \in \Sigma(S)$ be a simplex.
-A {\it BP-equivalence class} in $\sigma$ is an equivalence class in the set of all non-separating curves of $\sigma$ with respect to the BP-equivalence relation.
-When all curves of $\sigma$ are non-separating and BP-equivalent to each other, we say that $\sigma$ forms a BP-equivalence class.
-Two elements $b_{1}$, $b_{2}$ of $V_{bp}$ are said to be {\it BP-equivalent} if $b_{1}$ and $b_{2}$ are disjoint and the set of all curves in $b_{1}$ and $b_{2}$ forms a BP-equivalence class.
-An element of $V_{bp}$ is called a {\it BP-vertex}.
-Similarly, an element of $V$ corresponding to an h-curve and a p-curve is called an {\it h-vertex} and a {\it p-vertex}, respectively.
+Pick $\sigma \in \Sigma(S)$.
+A {\it BP-equivalence class} in $\sigma$ is an equivalence class in the set of all non-separating curves in $\sigma$ with respect to the BP-equivalence relation.
+When all curves of $\sigma$ are non-separating in $S$ and BP-equivalent to each other, we say that $\sigma$ {\it forms a BP-equivalence class}.
+Two elements $b_1$, $b_2$ of $V_{bp}(S)$ are said to be {\it BP-equivalent} if $b_1$ and $b_2$ are disjoint and the set of all curves in $b_1$ and $b_2$ forms a BP-equivalence class.
+An element of $V_{bp}(S)$ is called a {\it BP-vertex}.
+Similarly, an element of $V(S)$ corresponding to an h-curve and a p-curve in $S$ is called an {\it h-vertex} and a {\it p-vertex}, respectively.